asadullahrifat89/asadullahrifat89/README.md

 Here are some ideas to get you started:
 -->
 #### Who I am?
+- A software developer based in Dhaka, Bangladesh
-I'm a tech professional having 9 years of hands-on experience in system design, product development, technical consultancy, and engineering team management.
-I have developed products for MedTech, FinTech, Enterprise, and Logistics business industries and have hands-on experience in building native, hybrid, and web apps targeted for mobile, desktop, and cross-platform ecosystems in monolithic and microservices architectures.
+- Having 9 years of hands-on experience in **system design, product development, technical consultancy, and engineering team management.**
+- Developed products for **MedTech, FinTech, Enterprise, and Logistics** business domains.
+- Have built **native, hybrid, and web apps** targeted for **mobile, desktop, and cross-platform ecosystems** in **monolithic and microservices architectures.**

 #### What I'm doing?
 - 🏢 Working at [SELISE](https://selise.ch/) as **Senior Software Engineer**.